About World Muaythai Council, Muaythai Institute, and Muaythai Institute-Texas

 The MTAT is a non-profit organization, and offers competition in the form of state, national, and international amateur contests.
 The Alliance will be the entity responsible for ensuring cultural and traditional integrity of competitive events in the art and sport of Muay Thai held in the state of Texas as prescribed by the national, international, and world governing bodies.

-The Muay Thai Alliance of Texas enjoys a cooperative affiliation with Rangsit Boxing Stadium in Thailand as part of its athlete development program, and is a proud supporter of the Pan American Muaythai Union (PAMU), the International Federation of Muaythai Amateur (IFMA), the World Muaythai Council (WMC), World Boxing Council Muaythai (WBC MT), the World Kickboxing Council (WKC), and the Sports Authority of Thailand (SAT), as well as those national federations whose aim it is to see Muay Thai prosper.
+The Muay Thai Alliance of Texas enjoys a cooperative affiliation with Rangsit Boxing Stadium in Thailand as part of its athlete development program, and is a proud supporter of the Pan American Muaythai Union (PAMU), the International Federation of Muaythai Amateur (IFMA), the World Muaythai Council (WMC), World Boxing Council Muaythai (WBC MT), and the Sports Authority of Thailand (SAT), as well as those national federations whose aim it is to see Muay Thai prosper.
 Through the tireless effort of these organizations, we have seen Muay Thai become accepted as a sport in the Olympic Games in the near future!

 About The Instructor